 Description of parameter: Experiments will be used to determine phytoplankton growth and selective grazing of micro- and mesozooplankton on phytoplankton.
-Experimental water and hand-picked mesozooplankton will be used for analysis of several parameters: Chl a and other phaeopigments, POC/PON, fatty acids, dissolved and particulate nutrients (nitrate, phosphate and silicate), microscopic counting of phyto- and microzooplankton, flow cytometry of phytoplankton, bacteria and heterotrophic nanoflagellates (HNF)
+Experimental water and hand-picked mesozooplankton will be used for analysis of several parameters: Chl a and other phaeopigments, POC/PON, fatty acids, dissolved and particulate nutrients (nitrate, phosphate and silicate), microscopic counting of phyto- and microzooplankton, flow cytometry of phytoplankton, bacteria and heterotrophic nanoflagellates (HNF).

-→ Special requirements: Incubation room with adjustable temperature to mimic in situ temperature, lab space in room with adjustable temperature to prepare seawater and organisms for experiments as well as for filtration work and microscopic hand-picking of mesozooplankton

-→ Sampling depth: DCM (5 m in case of no characteristic DCM) and 5 m at ice stations for phyto- and microzooplankton and 100 to 200 m for mesozooplankton
+- → Special requirements: Incubation room with adjustable temperature to mimic in situ temperature, lab space in room with adjustable temperature to prepare seawater and organisms for experiments as well as for filtration work and microscopic hand-picking of mesozooplankton - → Sampling depth: DCM (5 m in case of no characteristic DCM) and 5 m at ice stations for phyto- and microzooplankton and 100 to 200 m for mesozooplankton

-→ Chemicals used: neutral and acidic Lugol solution, 25% Glutaraldehyde, Methanol and 10% HCL (for cleaning)
+→ Chemicals used: neutral and acidic Lugol solution, 25% Glutaraldehyde and Methanol

 - Safety equipment (safety shoes, lab coat, goggles and gloves)

-- Eventually polar suite for work in temperature regulated room
+- Polar suit for work in temperature regulated room

-- (Plankton wheel for 2-liter bottles \rightarrow NOT FOR Q1 2021)

-- Water pump to keep wheel in motion

 - Acid-washed, non-cytotoxic bottles with a volume of 2 liters

 - Thermometer

-- 36 W luminescence tube

 - Sieve with 180 um mesh

 - Funnel with silicon tube

 - Buckets for water collection

 - Filtration rack with vacuum pump, tubes and bottle for waste water

 - GF/F filter (pre-combusted for POC/PON and fatty acids)

 - 50 ml falcon tubes

-- VacuCap 0.2 um filter units with pressure bottles and acid-washed container to collect filtered seawater
+- VacuCap 0.2 um filter units with pressure bottles and acid-washed container

+- · to collect filtered seawater

 - Tweezers

 - Cryo vials, Eppendorf tubes and pre-combusted glass vials

 - Light sensor

 - Petri dishes

 - Pipettes and tips (20 to 1000 um)

-- Nutrient medium
+- · Nutrient medium

 - Pasteur pipettes

 - Brown bottles 200 ml

 - Syringe filter 0.2 um

 - Syringes (10 and 50 ml)

 - Tin capsules

 - 96- well plates

 - Tin foil

 - Measuring vessels

 - Anti-slide mats

 - Stereomicroscope for mesozooplankton picking